rpdistiso/launchiine/README.md

 A simple Wii U Menu replacement, currently in an alpha development stage and not ready for day to day usage

 ## Usage (Replace Wii U Menu via Mocha Payload):
-([ENVIRONMENT] is a placeholder for the actual environment name)
+[ENVIRONMENT] is a placeholder for the actual environment name
 - Place the `men.rpx` on the SD card in the directory `sd:/wiiu/environments/[ENVIRONMENT]/`
 - Load the [MochaPayload](https://github.com/wiiu-env/MochaPayload) via the [EnvironmentLoader](https://github.com/wiiu-env/EnvironmentLoader) (e.g. [Tiramisu](https://github.com/wiiu-env/Tiramisu) or [Aroma](https://github.com/wiiu-env/Aroma))
-- Load the Wii U Menu and launchiine should show up instead
+- Load the Wii U Menu and Launchiine should appear instead

 ## Known Issues
 - Random crashes (Mainly related to GX2)